-Only the deductible expenses component of this amount should feed through to part B, Y item 13.
+Only the deductible expenses component of this amount should feed through to part B, tem 13 Y.

-The Credit for foreign resident capital gains withholding amounts allows the cash amount to be reconciled in part C. Write at this label the amount of the entitlement to a share of a credit that is recorded at label 18X.
-For more information about foreign resident capital gains withholding, see Capital gains withholding: Impacts on foreign and Australian residents.
+The Credit for foreign resident capital gains withholding amounts allows the cash amount to be reconciled in part C. Write there the amount of the entitlement to a share of a credit that is recorded at item 18X.
+For more information about foreign resident capital gains withholding, see Foreign residents and capital gains tax.